Utilities Master Planning

 In Fall 2020, City Council provided strategic direction to the Infrastructure work system to complete master plans for water, wastewater and storm infrastructure by 2023.
 These plans provide staff with a roadmap to prioritize work that needs to be done in our water/wastewater systems.
 The City team completed the master plans in 2021 and 2022, and the results of the master plans are being used to plan work for immediate, short-term and longer-term needs.

-City Council will vote to approve the recommended increases to customer water rates and fees and developer System Development Charges (SDC) at the October 17 business meeting.
-The first reading will be at the October 3 meeting.
+City Council approved the recommended increases to customer water rates and fees and developer System Development Charges (SDC) at the October 17 business meeting.
+Please access the following information for additional details about the increases:

 - Additional information in the Presentations to Council section below.